Nakshatram (film): Plot

-Rama Rao (Sundeep Kishan) is an aspiring police officer who was born in a police family - his great-grandfather, grandfather, and father have all served in the police department.
-To carry out the family legacy, he dreams of becoming an SI and serving the society, so he strives hard to achieve his goal.
-He, however, was not able to qualify for the job for various reasons.
+Rama Rao (Sundeep Kishan) is an aspiring police officer who was born into a police family - his great-grandfather, grandfather, and father have all served in the police department.
+To carry out the family legacy, he dreams of becoming an SI and serving society, so he strives hard to achieve his goal.
+However, he was unable to qualify for the job for various reasons.
 That is when he decides to perform the duties of a cop even without wearing the uniform.

-Meanwhile, following a bomb blast that claims many innocent lives, Parasuramaiah IPS (Prakash Raj), the honest police commissioner of Hyderabad, vows to rid the city of terrorist activities.
+Meanwhile, following a bomb blast that claimed many innocent lives, Parasuramaiah IPS (Prakash Raj), the honest police commissioner of Hyderabad, vows to rid the city of terrorist activities.
 He forms a crack team led by dynamic cop Alexander IPS (Sai Dharam Tej) for the purpose.
 Meanwhile, Rama Rao gets into a tiff with Rahul (Tanish), the wayward son of Parasuramaiah.

 Due to the quarrel, Rama Rao, when going for his police exam interview, gets attacked by Rahul and ends up being late for the exam and thus not getting selected.
-A grieved Rama Rao wears a police uniform gifted from his lover Jamuna and starts police duty himself.
+A grieved Rama Rao wears a police uniform gifted by his lover Jamuna and starts police duty himself.
 During one such act, he stops a car filled with explosives, but the car accidentally explodes.
-Investigating this explosion through CCTV footage, Parasuramiah notices a police uniform with Alexander's name labelled and sends Kiran Reddy (Pragya Jaiswal) to bring Rama Rao to him.
+Investigating this explosion through CCTV footage, Parasuramiah notices a police uniform with Alexander's name labeled and sends Kiran Reddy (Pragya Jaiswal) to bring Rama Rao to him.
 Rama Rao confesses in front of Parasuramaiah that he did police duty, but Parasuramaiah wants to know where Alexander is.

-While coming back, Rama Rao questions Jamuna's father, Constable Sitharaman (Sivaji Raja), who was formerly a police officer and is now a heavy drunkard.
-Sitharam tells a flashback of how Alexander got killed by Rahul and his friends brutally by injecting heavy narcotic poison into him from all sides, and they fit a time bomb on Aleander and release him in the center of the market, as narcotics Alexander falls on women and gets beaten and humiliated, but Alexander runs to the top floor of a building, explodes, and dies.
+While coming back, Rama Rao questions Jamuna's father Sitharaman (Sivaji Raja), who was formerly a police constable and is now a heavy drunkard.
+Sitharam tells a flashback of how Alexander got killed by Rahul and his friends brutally by injecting heavy narcotic poison into him from all sides.
+They fit a time bomb on Alexander and release him in the center of the market, as narcotics Alexander falls on the woman and gets beaten and humiliated.
+Still, Alexander runs to the top floor of a building, explodes, and dies.

-Rama Rao, hearing this flashback, decides to end Rahul's evil but finally gets attacked in the same way like Alexander and gets released to the middle of the function as human bomb to a function attended by the home minister, with a remote control on Rahul's mobile phone.
-Sitharam hits the mobile phone away.
-Meanwhile, Rama Rao manages to enter a car of the minister that has mobile signal jammer.
-Now, Parasuramaiah, surprised at this behavior stands in doubt.
+Rama Rao, hearing this flashback, decides to end Rahul's evil but finally gets attacked in the same way as Alexander and gets released to the middle of the function as a human bomb to a function attended by the home minister, with remote control on Rahul's mobile phone.
+Sitharam hits the phone away.
+Meanwhile, Rama Rao manages to enter the car of the minister who has a mobile signal jammer.
+Now, Parasuramaiah, surprised at this behavior, stands in doubt.
 Rahul tries to enter and wants to kill Rama Rao, but Kiran, although previously injured, shoots and kills Rahul.